 The data is from patient interactions in the United States healthcare system.
 Records of those interactions are held by the patients' insurers and providers.

-For example, fictitious patient Bob (shown below) is a male enrolled in a health plan.
-He's experienced several medical encounters between 2011 and 2014.
+For example, fictitious patient (shown below) is a male enrolled in a health plan.
+He's experienced several medical encounters between 2017 and 2019.

-The following information from Bob's medical encounters appear in Sentinel data:
+The following information from the patient's medical encounters appear in Sentinel data:

 - Prescription information